 After the first year of college, Lou Christian began working as a shop boy for a local contractor in Springfield, Ore.
 He knew that he would need a regular paycheck in order to afford tuition at Lane Community College, where he was studying welding technology.
 Little did he know his experience on the job at such an early age earned him more than simply a paycheck.
 Lou worked alongside union plumbers and steamfitters who showed him how he can make a good career out of specialized construction work.
-Lou enrolled into the steamfitter apprenticeship two years later after completing his Associate of Science in Welding Technology Degree.
+Lou enrolled in the steamfitter apprenticeship two years later after completing his Associate of Science in Welding Technology Degree.
 His first job was at Umpqua Community College in Roseburg, Ore., installing a heating system to a campus building.
 Lou started regularly attending Union Meetings after he was sworn in.
 He earned an Associate of Science in Apprenticeship Degree after completing his Steamfitter Apprenticeship.
-Lou had no idea what turns his newly started career that would span more than 38 years, allowing him to provide for his wife (Tina) and three children (Keith, Scott and Alexis), and work to improve the union for generations of plumbers and steamfitters would take.
+Lou had no idea what turns his newly started career that would span more than 40 years, allowing him to provide for his wife (Tina) and three children (Keith, Scott, and Alexis), and work to improve the union for generations of plumbers and steamfitters would take.

 Lou’s strong work ethic can be attributed to the lessons he learned from his parents, his father was a union millwright at Weyerhaeuser and later a Minister, his mother was a school teacher.
 Both took great pride in their work and inspired Lou to do the same.
 The union tradition lives on in Lou’s family even today, as his son, Keith, forges his own path in the construction industry.
 Today, Keith works as a Journeyman Steamfitter.

 In his free time, Lou enjoys spending time with his family and the outdoors.
 Hunting, fishing, and camping are all pastimes passed on to him by his grandfather who was a union-heavy construction carpenter superintendent.